potato salad with green olive tapenade

 1 garlic clove, crushed

-2 tsp wine vinegar or sherry vinegar
+2 tsp wine vinegar, sherry vinegar or verjus

-3 tbsp Zejd’s extra virgin olive oil
+3 tbsp Zejd’s extra virgin olive oil, plus more for finishing

 salt and pepper

-15g flat leaf parsley, leaves sliced
+15g flat leaf parsley, leaves finely sliced

 Aleppo pepper to garnish (optional)